timkahlke/BASTA/README.md

 # Set up and Usage

 ## Download and process NCBI taxonomy
-BASTA is working on the NCBI taxonomy.
-To download and process the NCBI files use
+To download and process the required NCBI taxonomy files use

 ```
 ./bin/basta taxonomy